 As the permanent tooth reaches the gum’s surface during tooth eruption, the baby tooth’s roots disintegrate, and it loosens.
 Eventually, these teeth fall out in order to make room for the adult ones.

-The timing of removal is crucial.
+The timing of removal is crucial according to this dentist who does good-quality dental implants in Chattanooga.
 If a baby tooth falls too early, the spacing might be amiss.
 Some dentists use dental space maintainer devices in case of early loss of baby teeth.
 If a baby tooth doesn’t fall out in time, the permanent tooth could erupt at a misaligned position.

 The high prevalence of tooth misalignment in pediatric dentistry is partly explained by early or late tooth loss.